Collings Guitars

-Collings Guitars is an Austin, Texas based stringed instrument manufacturer.
+Collings Guitars is an Austin, Texas–based stringed instrument manufacturer.
 The company was founded in 1973 by Bill Collings (August 9, 1948 – July 14, 2017).
-In addition to acoustic guitars they also make electric guitars, archtop guitars, mandolins, and ukuleles.
+In addition to acoustic guitars, Collings Guitars manufactures electric guitars, archtop guitars, mandolins and ukuleles.

-Company history
+History

-Collings attended Ohio University as a pre-med student in the early 1970s, yet withdrew from his studies in order to work in machining, which he continued for five years.
-Within this time period, he built his first guitar.
-In 1975 he moved to Houston, Texas, where he begun work for a pipeline/oil-field company, as an engineer.
-Whilst also improving his guitar manufacturing skills after work-hours.
+Collings attended Ohio University as a pre-med student in the early 1970s.
+Shortly after, Collings quit his studies in order to work in machining, which he continued for five years.
+Around this time, he built his first guitar.
+In 1975 he moved to Houston, Texas, where he began work for an oil field company, as an engineer, and began trying to improve his guitar designs.
 Three years later he met musician Lyle Lovett (then a college student), who interviewed the fellow guitar-builder for the school newspaper, Collings told Texas Monthly.
-Lovett, who was impressed by the acoustics of Collings guitars, went on to purchase the 29th guitar he ever manufactured.
+Lovett, who was impressed by the guitar's style, purchased a guitar from Collings.

-In the early 1980s, Collings prepared to move shop as far as San Diego, California - yet was unable to, instead residing in Austin, Texas.
-He begun work, sharing a space with fellow luthiers; Tom Ellis (mandolin builder) and Mike Stevens.
-Only a few years after, taking a more 'serious' approach in the pursuit of his craft, by moving into his own, one-stall garage shop.
+In the early 1980s, Collings tried to move his shop to San Diego, California but was unable to, and had to reside in Austin, Texas.
+He began work, sharing a space with fellow luthiers; Tom Ellis (mandolin builder) and Mike Stevens.
+After a few years, Collings became more "serious" about his craft and purchased a garage.

-George Gruhn, a vintage-guitar collector/seller in Nashville, hired Collings to make 25 guitars in, 1987.
-With Collings eventually receiving viable recognition from competing guitar stores, as well as various press-pieces about his products (magazines).
-Two years later, he hired his first employee and consequently, the company begun to excel even further.
+George Gruhn, a vintage-guitar collector/seller in Nashville, hired Collings to make 25 guitars in 1987.
+Collings soon received recognition from competing guitar stores, as well as various interviews in magazines about his products.
+Two years later, he hired his first employee and consequently, the company began to grow.

-At the 2006, Summer NAMM Show, the company grew to include the manufacturing of electric-guitars (as opposed to the previously mentioned, manufacturing of exclusively acoustic-guitars), producing the following three models; the I-35, the CL (City Limits), and the 290.
+At the 2006, Summer NAMM Show, the company grew to include the manufacturing of electric-guitars, producing the following three models; the I-35, the CL (City Limits), and the 290.
 In addition to the manufacture of acoustic/electric-guitars, the company begun production of mandolins and ukuleles.
 As of May 2012, the company had roughly 85 employees and manufactured 6-7 acoustic guitar models, 3 electric, 2 mandolin and 2 ukuleles, per day.

-In 2014, it was announced that the company would be producing a guitar based on a currently popular depression-era design.
-These guitars being sold under the Waterloo brand.